 - You have the right to have an ethics consultation without charge to review the plan of care and to discuss your rights or to attempt to settle ethical disagreements or conflicts with health professionals.

 - You have the right to have an advance directive, such as a living will or durable power of attorney for health care.
 These documents express your choices about your future care or name someone to decide if you cannot speak for yourself.
-A copy should be presented at time of registration upon each admission.
-If you have a written advance directive, you should provide a copy to Memorial Medical Center, your family and your doctor.
-If you wish to prepare an advance directive, dial 217-788-3585 for assistance.

 - You have the right, to the extent permitted by law, to leave the medical center against your physician's advice.
-Should you do so, however, neither your physician nor the medical center will be responsible for whatever harm such action may cause you or others.

 - You have the right to reasonable privacy and confidentiality concerning your medical care and the communications and records pertaining to it.
 Third party payors, medical care review committees and authorized medical center personnel and medical staff may have access to your records.

 - You have the right to expect that treatment records are confidential unless you have given permission to give out information, or reporting is required or permitted by law.
 When the medical center releases records to others, such as insurers, it emphasizes that the records are confidential.

 - You have a right to expect that within its capacity, the medical center will provide a reasonable response to requests for its services.

 - You have the right to obtain information concerning the relationship of the medical center with other health care and educational institutions insofar as your care is concerned.

 - You have the right to be involved in the decision making process related to your care.
 (Parents/guardians of children or adolescents have the right to be involved on behalf of their children with limited exceptions.)